> Job Listings

 This position is located at Central State Hospital in Milledgeville, Georgia.

 Central State Hospital was founded in 1842 and was Georgia's first psychiatric hospital.
-Its purpose was to provide a safe and humane place for the mentally ill and mentally retarded.
+Its purpose was to provide a safe and humane place for those with mental health challenges.

 The medical complex encompasses about 1,000 acres.
 The hospital, a middle Georgia mental health/developmental disabilities/ substance abuse facility, serves 23 counties in middle Georgia and has specialty programs serving citizens from the entire state of Georgia.
 Central State Hospital is accredited by JCAHO and certified by Medicare.